 Like last time, we tried to include as much diversity in terms of prices, applications, frequencies, and ease of use.
 Our hope is the perfect software defined radio for your application is on this list.

-Without further ado, here are 10 great Software Defined Radios available in 2020 to take your electronic designs further:
+Without further ado, here are 10 great Software Defined Radios available to take your electronic designs further!

 **Product Images and descriptions from product websites